-The Plant Project is more than a plant oasis.
+The Plant Project is more than a plant oasis located in Dallas and Houston.
 It’s a place where a strong community grows as well, a safe place to talk about race and other difficult topics.
 Led by this award-winning TEDx speaker, local media personality and leading community builder, along with her husband Carlos, the two also operate the heartfelt lifestyle brand The Iman Project.

 CREATIVE FLORAL WORKSHOPS IN DALLAS